 -----------------------------

 We Members of AFRALO community have been following closely the activities of the Cross community working group on IANA stewardship transition (CWG-Stewardship).
-In view of this we like to present the following view about the second draft proposal of the CWG that is currently up for public comment:
+In view of this we would like to present the following view about the second draft proposal of the CWG that is currently up for public comment:

 We observe the significant change in the overall model presented in the current draft as opposed to the first draft of the CWG proposal released for public comment in December 2014 and we welcome this change in approach.